anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of acquired PVR and PER by Registrar-Agent

 A registrar-agent that uses previously requested PVR and PER for domain-A, may attempt to onboard the device into domain-B.  This can be detected by the domain registrar while PVR processing.
-The domain registrar needs to verify that the "proximity-registrar-cert" field in the PVR matches its own LDevID(Reg) certificate.
+The domain registrar needs to verify that the "proximity-registrar-cert" field in the PVR matches its own registrar EE certificate.
 In addition, the domain registrar needs to verify the association of the pledge to its domain based on the product-serial-number contained in the PVR and in the IDevID certificate of the pledge.
 (This is just part of the supply chain integration)
 Moreover, the domain registrar verifies if the registrar-agent is authorized to interact with the pledge for voucher-requests and enroll-requests, based on the LDevID(RegAgt) certificate data contained in the PVR.